One of the more artistic processes in a PCB manufacturing facility is the application of Silkscreen known in the old days as Ident layers.

 - DLP (Direct Legend Printing) is the most accurate and legible of the 3 processes but also has the highest cost for consumables.

-PCB layout designers sometimes forget to double-check their ident layers before sending designs to PCB fabrication.
-Designers should avoid putting ident overtop circuit pads, should avoid using excessively tiny text and should allow for registration tolerances.
+PCB layout designers sometimes forget to double-check their silk screen layers before sending designs to PCB fabrication.
+Designers should avoid putting ident over component pads, they should avoid using excessively tiny text and should allow for registration tolerances.